opena11y/evaluation-library/README.md

 # evaluation-library
-Javascript library for evaluating WCAG and ARIA conformance
+Javascript library for evaluating WCAG and ARIA conformance.
+The library is designed to be used in browser extensions or emulators to evaluate accessibility features and issues.
+The evaluation results can be accessed through APIs or exporting the results in a JSON format.

 [change.log](openajax_a11y/release-notes.md)